sonyarouje/ad-b2c-pinger/README.md

 This pinger will ping configured list of urls in configured intervals with ad b2c provided bearer token.
 Any Azure functions protected with Azure AD Authentication cant be called without a valid token issued by Azure AD B2C.

-This pinger will rely several configuration files, will come to that later.
+This pinger will rely on several configuration files, will come to that later.

 Lets see some of the environment variables used by this application